Product design

 Actions menu

 Select the Header text action to add supporting text to the product design revision.
-A free-format Text entry box is displayed.
+A free-format Text entry box displays.
 You have unlimited characters to add information to support your design revision.
-A T icon is displayed in the home section if you add supporting text to the product design revision. |
+Note - tip

-Select the New material action to manage a new material "parent" record before you publish the component to the Products table (ITMMASTER). |
+| Select the New material action to manage a new material parent record before you publish the component to the Products table (ITMMASTER). |

 Field descriptions